nhsx/nhs_time_of_travel/index.md

   &nbsp; &nbsp;
 </p>

+### London Transport network maps and GP Surgeries

+The code for this section of the project can be found [here](https://github.com/nhsx/nhs_time_of_travel/blob/main/search/a%26e.ipynb)

+This part of the project remains unfinished.
+The idea here was be able to plot a travel time from a London Transport transit point (Underground, Overground or DLR) to a GP practice.
+This involved several datasets; London Transport transit nodes and edges, A GP practice dataset for London, and a dataset I found online, which listed the travel times from station to station for the London Underground network, available [here](https://www.whatdotheyknow.com/request/station_to_station_journey_times).

+This involved using networkx, and the nodes and edges functionality therein, alongside latitude and longitude data to correctly plot the London Underground, Overground and DLR maps.
+Added to this dataset were the travel times between stations.

+Folium was used to identify GP practices in London, in the same functionality as used in the Cambridge GP and Lincolnshire A&E services parts of this project.
+OSMnx was used slightly differently here than before.
+There is a custom travel mode

+Using a googleCP api key, the user can search for anything in google maps, and the code in this notebook extracts the name and latitude and longitude from this search.
+The example shown uses a publicly available dataset, found  [here](https://www.nhs.uk/about-us/nhs-website-datasets/hospital.csv), but the first search could be done using the search functionality, and this repeated to put a second layer of data in the mapping functionality.

 ## Citations

 Boeing, G. 2017.
 [OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks.](https://geoffboeing.com/publications/osmnx-complex-street-networks/)<i>Computers, Environment and Urban Systems</i> 65, 126-139. doi:10.1016/j.compenvurbsys.2017.05.004